avocado-framework/avocado/docs/source/guides/contributor/chapters/styleguides.rst

 Optionally you can sign the commits using GPG signatures.
 Doing it is simple and it helps from unauthorized code being merged without notice.

-All you need is a valid GPG signature, git configuration, slightly modified workflow to use the signature and eventually even setup in github so one benefits from the "nice" UI.
+All you need is a valid GPG signature, git configuration, and slightly modified workflow to use the signature.
+Eventually, set it up in GitHub; hence, benefiting from the “nice” UI.

 Get a GPG signature::